Sharing is caring!

 Anneli in traditional Sami dress – they keep her warm and tell you a lot about her

 The Sami village people have found a wonderful way to avoid the usual annoying questions the rest of us get about relationship status and where we’re from.
-Their traditional clothing, known as gákti, tells others almost every detail about their family life and origin.
-Single Sami have circular buttons on their traditional dress, while married Sami have square ones.
-The hem of a Sami skirt shows exactly what region the Sami wearing it is from.
-Silver and gold decorate almost all Sami clothing.
+The traditional clothing of Sami culture, known as gákti, tells others almost every detail about their family life and origin.

 The most important part of a Sami’s traditional dress is probably their belt and everything that hangs off it.
 In addition to a cup and a coffee bag, each Sami usually has two or three big knives on their belt.
 They use these knives for chopping, brush clearing, butchering, and almost anything else you can imagine.
-Sami parents give kids their first knives a few months before their second (yes, second) birthday.
-They teach children how to use them and to be very cautious with them.
-[Disclaimer: Lose the Map is not encouraging you to gift knives to your infants.
-I do not think it will go well.]

 Discrimination Against the Sami